r1cksec/cheatsheets/theorie/constrained-unconstrained-delegation.md

 # Unconstrained Delegation
-An account with a set SPN (e.g. Service A) can impersonate an user using the service set via the SPN at any other service in Active Directory.
+An account with a set SPN (e.g. Service A) can impersonate a user using the service set via the SPN at any other service in Active Directory.
 For this purpose, the service can use the user's ticket granting ticket, which is send together with the TGS for Service A.

 ## Prerequisites
 ```